-Consists of 9428a: Ground Transportation Electrical/Electronics and 9428b: Automotive Engine Performance Location: NCI, Willoughby
+Consists of 9428a: Ground Transportation Electrical/Electronics and 9428b: Automotive Engine Performance Location: Location: NCI - Willoughby

-Prerequisite: Interview conducted by the instructor.
 By the program start date student must have complete coursework required for junior status at their home school.

 The Auto Services program is a "hands on" learning environment, and experience is gained by performing many aspects of customer service.
 Students in the 1st year of the Auto Services program will be taught to use a computerized 4-wheel alignment machine and computerized wheel balancer and gain experience with tire pressure monitoring systems.
 Students will also have the opportunity to receive the SP2 safety certificate and The Valvoline Motor Oil Basics Certificate.
 Students will remove and replace various steering and suspension components, brakes and exhaust systems and will use MIG welding and Oxy fuel torches.